Sarasota Wrongful Death Attorneys

 What Sarasota Law Firm Can I Turn to for Expert Help with a Florida Wrongful Death Lawsuit?

-If you have recently lost a family member because of fatal injuries caused by the wrongful or negligent conduct of another party (or parties), discussing your legal options with the Sarasota wrongful death attorneys at Dennis Hernandez & Associates, PA as soon as possible is in your best interest.
-We want to help you get all of your questions about your loved one’s death answered and hold the negligent party or parties accountable for their actions.
+If you recently lost a family member due to someone else’s wrongful or negligent actions, it’s important to explore your legal options.
+Speak with the Sarasota wrongful death attorneys at Dennis Hernandez Injury Attorneys as soon as possible.
+We want to help you get all of your questions about your loved one’s death answered.
+Additionally, we aim to hold the negligent party or parties accountable for their actions.

-Other lawyers may be eager to settle out of court and avoid going to trial, but we will not settle easily or back down from fighting for your rights.
-We are committed to supporting you throughout the entire legal process and will leverage our extensive trial experience to fight for the compensation you deserve.
+Other lawyers may be eager to settle out of court and avoid going to trial.
+However, we will not settle easily or back down from fighting for your rights.
+We are committed to supporting you throughout the entire legal process.
+We will leverage our extensive trial experience to fight for the compensation you deserve.

 To get started on your wrongful death case, call our Sarasota office at 941.210.0000 or fill in the FREE CASE EVALUATION form on our website.